 Today, the CPS found time and resources to publish a response.
 Describing the original article as “misleading” and “ridiculous”, it took issue with various facets including suggestions that prosecutors deal with 160 cases at a time (the average per lawyer is 79, the CPS retorts), and that two lawyers can cover as many as 16 courts.
 By way of final fanfare, we were assured that “Our record of delivering justice for the public speaks for itself”.
 In other words, the take-home message ran, it’s a happy and well-oiled crew manning HMS CPS.

 No doubt the Sun on Sunday has sufficient material from its sources to respond itself.
 But just to add a dash of balance into the mix, I would respectfully submit the following anecdotes for consideration:

-- It is not uncommon for CPS caseworkers at the courts I attend to be expected to cover up to five courtrooms.
+- It is not uncommon for CPS caseworkers at the courts I attend to be expected to cover multiple courtrooms.
 Caseworkers are the glue that hold the CPS together – they prepare the cases in the office, take records of court hearings, assist barristers at court and gather, chase, locate and copy any material that may be requested by one of the (conservative estimate) fifteen barristers in any given court.
 It is an exhausting and unforgiving job covering one court’s load.
 To attempt this job running between five different courtrooms is simply Sisyphean.
 I have in the past fortnight seen caseworkers reduced to tears at the impossibility of their job.